MrLawrenceAwe/report-generator-api/README.md

 Finished runs are persisted automatically via `backend.storage.GeneratedReportStore`.
 Each user/report pair creates `outline.json` and `report.md` files under `data/reports/<owner_id>/<report_id>/` plus a row in `reportgen.db`.
 Failed generations clean themselves up.

 Use `scripts/clean_reports.py` to wipe on-disk artifacts and (optionally) truncate the `reports` table between test runs.
+When schema changes land (like the Saved Topics rename), rerun that helper or delete `reportgen.db` before restarting the API—there isn’t a formal migration path yet.

 ---